- Redux Form

 To learn what props will be passed to your stateless function, see the Props section below.

-3. A string: input
+3. A string: input, select, or textarea

 <Field component="input" type="text"/>